2012 Iowa Republican presidential caucuses

 If the Iowa 2012 Republican caucuses were regarded as the start of the Republican delegate selection process for the 2012 United States presidential election, the real caucus process was the election of Republican delegates to the county conventions, who would eventually determine the delegates at the state convention in June 2012.
 This would, in turn, determine the Iowa delegates who would attend the Republican National Convention in August 2012.

 This process rewarded campaign organizations that could not only get supporters to the caucus sites, but get supporters who would be willing to serve as delegates to county conventions and beyond.
-As a result, Ron Paul was ultimately able to win 22 of the 28 delegates to the national convention and Mitt Romney won the other six.
+As a result, Paul was ultimately able to win 22 of the 28 delegates to the national convention and Romney won the other six.

 The 2011–2012 pre-caucus poll results for Iowa had highly volatile results; Gallup polls showed the leading candidate in Iowa change seven times from May 2011 until the caucuses.
-The 2012 caucuses also set a new record for political expenditures, with $12 million being spent, two-thirds of it from "super PACs" which dominated the campaigns by running highly negative attack ads.
+The 2012 caucuses also set a new record for political expenditures, with $12 million being spent, two-thirds of it from super PACs which dominated the campaigns by running highly negative attack ads.

 In the August 13 Ames Straw Poll, a traditional straw poll held in Iowa Republican caucuses, Bachmann narrowly defeated Paul, with Minnesota governor Tim Pawlenty trailing in third.
 Following his disappointing showing, Pawlenty dropped out of the race.

 Three candidates' debates were held in Iowa over the course the campaign: one on August 11 in Ames ahead of the straw poll; one on December 10, 2011, in Des Moines, and one on December 15 in Sioux City.
 Several other joint candidates' appearances took place during the caucus campaign outside Iowa.